 The Bank has diverse sources of liquidity to allow for flexibility in meeting funding requirements.
-For the domestic operations, current accounts and savings deposits payable on demand form a significant part of the Bank's funding and the Bank is working with a concerted strategy to sustain and grow this segment of deposits along with retail term deposits.
-These deposits are augmented by wholesale deposits, borrowings and through issuance of bonds including subordinated debt from time to time.
+For the domestic operations, deposits in current accounts and savings account payable on demand and retail term deposits form a significant part of the Bank's funding and the Bank is working with a concerted strategy to sustain and grow this segment of deposits.
+These deposits are augmented by wholesale deposits, borrowings and bonds including subordinated debt, from time to time.
 Loan maturities and sale of investments also provide liquidity.
 The Bank holds unencumbered, high quality liquid assets to protect against stress conditions.